TateHouse/LeetCode/Algorithms/TwoSum/TwoSum.md

 ## [Solution](https://github.com/TateHouse/LeetCode/blob/master/Algorithms/TwoSum/TwoSum.cpp)

 1. Create an empty `std::unordered_map` to store the numbers and their indices that have already been visited.
 2. Iterate through the given `std::vector` of numbers.
-   The following steps are performed each iteration:
+3. Within the loop:
     - Calculate the complement of the current number by subtracting it from the target to get the number that would add up to the target if added to the current number.
     - Check if the complement is already in the map.
         - If it is, return the current index and the index of the complement.
         - If it is not, add the current number and its index to the map.

 ### Time Complexity